 Nevrtheless, do try local Garhwali food at the village.
 Just ask at the locla eateries.

 This can also be arranged by the same people at Sari.
 You can get tents set up near the lake and spend the night.
 It is useful because generally you get the best reflections of the Chaukhamba on the lake early in the morning.
 SInce I never camped out there, I have always missed this view.

 Transportation is a bit problematic here.
 Up to Rudraprayag it is easy to get buses or shared vehicles.
 After that you will mostly have to rely on shared vehicles to Ukimath as buses are infrequent and the roads are also not in good shape.
 You will have to hire another local car to reach Sari.

-This is something we did not do due to lack of time.
-But it is possible to trek further up from Deoria Tal, reach a meadow called Rohini Bugyal and descend from another side to Chopta, instead of coming back to Sari and going to Chopta by road.
+This is something I have not been able to do due to time constraints but it is possible to trek further up from Deoria Tal, reach a meadow called Rohini Bugyal and descend from another side to Chopta, instead of coming back to Sari and going to Chopta by road.
 If you have time, explore this option.

 Can I trek to Deoria Tal in the winter?

 Yes, in the winter in becomes a nice snow trek although I have not done it in the winter so far.
 Imagine the same landscape covered in white in the winter.

 Deoria Tal is just the appetizer for the Chopta Tungnath region.
 After this you can do the Chopta-Tungnath-Chnadrashila Trek, Kartik Swami Trek, and Anusuya Devi Trek among others.
 You can check my cmplete Chopta Tungnath Area Guide for details about all the treks.